Company Registration

 Getting the DSC and DIN for the company's directors is the next step.
 No individual or entity, including LLPs or financial institutions, may hold the position of director; only natural persons are eligible.

 The company's correct address is required in order for it to be acknowledged as a registered office.
-The Registrar of Companies, under whose authority the office is located, must receive registration application of the registered office address.
+The Registrar of Companies, under whose authority the office is located, must receive a registration application of the registered office address.
 Since the registered office address will be used for all business correspondence, it is important that this office address shall be recorded accurately.
 The registration charge will be determined by the company's authorized capital.

 After beginning with the company registration process, the ROC shall approve the name of the company.
 The term "Limited" must be at the end of the name of a Public Limited Company.
 This application will be submitted to the Ministry of Corporate Affairs using the RUN form.
 In the event that a certain name is unavailable, it is preferable to submit a list of at least 2 to 4 names arranged in order of preference.

-The preparation of the Company's essential papers, the Memorandum of Agreement and the Articles of Association, is required after the approval of the Company's name.
+The preparation of the Company's essential papers, the Memorandum of Agreement, and the Articles of Association, is required after the approval of the Company's name.
 The documentation must be prepared and sent to the ROC for verification as soon as possible.

 The Registrar will verify the application and documents submitted.
 After the verification, the ROC registers the business and issues the incorporation certificate and CIN.